Mel-A-M/adb-converged-db/json/json.md

 5. You can create relational views on JSON data, allowing the full power of SQL to be applied to the JSON content, without requiring any knowledge of the structure of the JSON or how to manipulate JSON using SQL.

     Your users have a new query that they want to run regularly.
-They want to get information about orders that meet the critieria:
+They want to get information about orders that meet the criteria:

     - Ordered by a specific requester
     - Minimum 7 items in each order
     - Unit price minimum $25 in each order

     To accomplish this you will create two relational views.

 6. **Create view** `PURCHASE_ORDER_MASTER_VIEW`.
 This view selects the summary information about the order, including the **PONumber**, and the Shipping information.